DenysBzenko/Introduction-to-client-server-programming-using-TCP/README.md

 ### Server

-The server automatically starts listening for incoming connections on the port specified in the code (for example, 12345).
+The server automatically starts listening for incoming connections on the port specified in the code ( 12345).

 ### Client